EshaanAgg/web/src/content/blog/go.md

 - Garbage collected
 - Single binary compilation
 - Knows the existence of network requests and concurrency execution
-- Library-free experience for strings, network, compression, file management and testing
+- Library-free experience for strings, network, compression, file management, and testing
 - Cross-platform and backwards compatible
-- Can generate executable binaries for different platforms and OS. compile to WebAssembly and even transpile to frontend JavaScript (`GopherJS`)
+- Can generate executable binaries for different platforms and operating systems.
+Compile to WebAssembly and even transpile to frontend JavaScript (`GopherJS`)
-- Powerful CLI
+- Powerful CLI for dependency management
-- Opiniated and concise
+- Opinionated and concise

 ---

-## Language Basics
+## **Language Basics**

-#### About the language
+#### **About the language**

 - No styling freedom
 - Case sensitive
 - No classes and exceptions
-- Existence of semi-colons to separate sentences, but the best practise is `not` to use them unless required
+- Existence of semi-colons to separate sentences, but the best practice is `not` to use them unless required
-- No paranthesis needed for boolean conditions or values
+- No parentheses are needed for boolean conditions or values
 - No ternary operator
 - No `break` statement is needed while working with `switch`.
 However, you can `fallthrough` to the next case if needed.
 - You can use the `switch` statement with conditions as cases as well.
 - We can emulate a `while` loop just by using a boolean expression with the `for` loop itself.

-#### Functions
+#### **Functions**

 - Function arguments can have default values
 - Functions can return more than one value at once
-- Funtions can return labelled variables
+- Functions can return labelled variables
-- Functions recieve arguments always by value, and thus we need to use pointers to pass memory addresses to make changes to references.
+- Functions receive arguments always by value, and thus we need to use pointers to pass memory addresses to make changes to references.
-- There is no concept of function overloading (multiple declarations of funtions with the same name but different function signatures) in Go.
+- There is no concept of function overloading (multiple declarations of functions with the same name but different function signatures) in Go.
-- `panic` is used to crash your program and halt it's entire execution.
+- `panic` is used to crash your program and halt its entire execution.
 - `defer` is used to delay the execution of a function to the end of the current function.
-It maintain's a stack, and thus the functions run in the reverse order of the order they were defered in (in the same scope).
+It maintains a stack, and thus the functions run in the reverse order of the order they were deferred in (in the same scope).

-#### Packages and Modules
+#### **Packages and Modules**

 - Every file must be within a package.
 Only one package (`main`) does not need to be a folder.
 - A folder is a `package`.
 Packages can have simple names (services) or URLs (libraries).
 Files in the same folder belong to the same package.
 - The `main` function acts like an entry point to a package.
-- The folder name and the package name mentioned in the files can be differenent (though it is highly recommended that you keep them the same!)
+- The folder name and the package name mentioned in the files can be different (though it is highly recommended that you keep them the same!)
 But all the files in a folder must contain the same package name.

-- `Module` is a group of packages.
+- `module` is a group of packages.
 It contains a `go.mod` file with configuration and metadata.
 CLI can be used to manipulate the module (`go mod init`, `go build`, `go run`, `go test` etc.)
-- Each module must have atleast one file with any name, but with `package main` and a function called `main`.
+- Each module must have at least one file with any name but with `package main` and a function called `main`.
 - Functions and global (package) variables are shared between all the files in the same package.
 They can be used directly without being imported.
-- Functions, variables and types that are `TitleCase` ARE exported to other packages, while others in `camelCase` can be only imported in the files of the package.
+- Functions, variables, and types that are `TitleCase` are exported to other packages, while others in `camelCase` can be only imported into the files of the package.

-#### Code Examples
+#### **General Syntax**

-###### General Syntax

 ```go
 package main